FarronF/limerick-council-meetings/meetings/2022/01/20-Virtual Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 16th December 2022.md

 R515 Charleville road and Effin road (L8573) at Portauns in Kilmallock as there has been a

-significant number of accidents there over the last few years.”--- **Proposed: Councillor Donegan**
+significant number of accidents there over the last few years.”
+---
+**Proposed: Councillor Donegan**

 **Seconded: Councillor Carey**